7 Applications of Convolutional Neural Networks

 How are CNNs Integrated with Deep Learning to Create World-class Applications?

 Companies may find it difficult to integrate convolutional neural networks and neural networks into production-ready applications.
-There are multiple factors that need to be taken into consideration to make this happen, such as -
+Multiple factors need to be taken into consideration to make this happen, such as -

-Choose a CNN architecture which is capable of modeling data similar to the data that you want to model.
+- Choose a CNN architecture that is capable of modeling data similar to the data that you want to model.
 This is to ascertain that it is capable of modeling those desired types of features

 Top 7 Applications of Convolutional Neural Networks